crabnebula-dev/broken-navigator/challenges/space-navigator/1/README.md

 }
 ```

-You can find out more about this configuration file at the Tauri [documentation](https://tauri.app/v1/api/config/).
+You can find out more about this configuration file at the Tauri <a href="https://tauri.app/v1/api/config/" rel="noopener noreferrer" target="_blank">documentation</a>.
 The `$RESOURCE` path seems to be different for each operating system.
 Luckily this path is handled by Tauri and you can use relative paths like `logs/`.